 SUMFIT - Phy Ed Credit

-Below is information for SUMFIT (for phy ed credit.)
-We look forward to having you here for summer workouts in 2019!
+Below is information for SUMFIT (for phy ed credit).
+We look forward to having you here for summer workouts.

-Under the direction of coaches who have worked with college and professional athletes, the summer workouts have been designed to develop the overall fitness of the student through speed, agility, and power training.
+Under the direction of coaches who have worked with college and professional athletes, the summer workouts have been designed with the development of athletic ability, injury preventuion, and overall fitness in mind.

 - Fee Includes 30 training sessions, t-shirt, Gatorade®